Drawing to the Screen

 Here’s a widget demonstrating that concept:

-At this point you should be able to load up this page in your browser and have it look about like this:
+At this point you should be able to load up our example page in your browser and have it look something like Figure 4.

-Now we can read a lot of text, but still not all of it: if there’s enough text, all of the lines of text don’t fit on the screen.
+Now we can read a lot of text, but still not all of it: if there’s enough text, not all of the lines will fit on the screen.
 We want users to scroll the page to look at different parts of it.

 Our browser will have the same split.
 Right now load computes both the position of each character and draws it: layout and rendering.
 Let’s instead have a layout function to compute and store the position of each character, and a separate draw function to then draw each character based on the stored position.
 This way, layout can operate with page coordinates and only draw needs to think about screen coordinates.